 Originally the domain of disc-jockeys, music promoters, and internet geeks; podcasts have risen from the ashes of obscurity to become a key implement of mass media in the workshop of digital media.

 Investment in the medium is improving not only with increased funding but with traditional media outlets beginning podcast divisions.
 Content is also evolving for the better both in terms of information and production value due to the talent base that podcasting is attracting.
 Moreover, internet enabled automobiles will likely only serve to expand the base of podcast listeners where almost half of radio listening takes place.

-We here at Perfect Media Prods assist marketing firms, publishers, and individuals wanting to produce radio quality podcasts as part of their overall content marketing strategy.
+Perfect Media Prods assists marketing firms, publishers, and individuals wanting to produce radio quality podcasts as part of their overall content marketing strategy.
 Authors and their books, for example, are common and popular subjects for podcasts.

 The process varies from client to client, however, overall the production of a podcast has these basic steps.

 The first step is a brief pre-production meeting by phone or an online conference resource.
 We also ask for a list of talking points to be worked into the conversation about the client’s book and a brief bio about the author for us to review.
 It is our goal to not only have some background ready for the recording session but also to establish some rapport with the guest to make the conversation sound as organic as possible.

 The second step is a single recording session that would be around 45-60 minutes.